JBKLabs/react-dev/README.md

 You can reference the [eslint user guide](https://eslint.org/docs/user-guide/configuring) for how to do so.

-As a peer dependency, `@jbknowledge/eslint-config`, which `@jbknowledge/react-dev` uses implicitly, you are able to extend the existing eslint configuration like you would for any other project via `extends`.
+`@jbknowledge/react-dev` uses `@jbknowledge/eslint-config` implicitly.
+You can extend this configuration like you would for any other project via `extends`.
 For example:

 ```yml
 extends: